-One of my biggest fears when I stopped drinking five years ago, was that I would never again enjoy hosting parties if I couldn’t drink.
+One of my biggest fears when I went alcohol-free, was that if I couldn’t drink, I would never again enjoy hosting parties.
 I love to entertain and so do my friends.
 The only time that I had ever attended parties sober, or thought to offer alcohol-free options when I entertained, was when I or one of my friends was pregnant.
 So while maneuvering through my first sober year or two, I found that it helped to remember the parties I’d hosted and attended while pregnant, and it also helped me to learn a bit about the effect that alcohol has on the brain.

 When I was pregnant my body was producing oxytocin, the cuddle hormone, to keep me calm and relaxed, which made it easy to forgo the booze.
 I did not drink alcohol at all while pregnant, but it was relatively easy for me to stay sober even when I was at a party or hosting drinking friends.
 Aside from the oxytocin keeping me rather zen, it was also the behavior of my friends when I was pregnant, which helped me enjoy parties sober.
 They all knew that I couldn’t drink and everyone was supportive and attentive.
 If I was a guest at someone’s house they made sure that I had an interesting alcohol-free drink in my glass so I wouldn’t feel left out.
 I also often took my own AF drink with me because I was comfortable not being questioned about why I wasn’t drinking.
 And if I got a bit tired or bored as the late-night discussion got slurrier, I was never questioned when I turned in or went home early.